n0-computer/iroh/README.md

 ## Using Iroh

-Iroh is delivered as a library.
+Iroh is delivered as a Rust library and a CLI.
+Run `cargo build` to build the `iroh` CLI.
 To use iroh in your project, check out https://iroh.computer/install to get started.

 ### As a library
 Disable default features when using `iroh` as a library: